 Have each group write its answer to the last question on the board or on a large sheet of paper so everyone can see.

-• As a class, work out the best answer and leave it on the board or on its own sheet of paper.
+• As a class, work out the best answer and leave it on the board.

 Reflect

 Invite the class to work in small groups to answer the Reflect questions.

 • Call on volunteers from each group to share their responses.